 The world was a different one from today at the time when I went to grade school and secondary school.
 One thing that would seem shocking today – there were obligatory classes in Christianity.
 It was not teaching of different religions, but Christianity and nothing else.
 The teaching of Christianity (kristendom) changed in the sixties and became ‘knowledge of religions’ (religionskunskap).
 Obligatory teaching of Christianity would have been impossible today for obvious reasons, since there are so many students who are not Christians at all.
 There are Muslims, atheists, and not all the so-called Christians are Lutherans either.

 Goodness, in grade school, we even read parts of the Bible, here and there, only the New Testament, and we had to learn hymns by heart.
 How backward could they be, the people in the education department who made the decisions concerning our school curricula!
 Those were indeed the Middle Ages.
 Only in the last year of Gymnasium did we learn a bit about other religions, but not in any depth at all.

 Every year from the first grade in elementary school and through to secondary school graduation, studentexamen, Christianity was a compulsory subject.
-Two hours a week, on par with history, geography, biology and such learning subjects.
+Two hours a week, on a par with history, geography, biology and such subjects.
 More important subjects, such as English and Swedish got three or even four hours a week.
 The one and only subject that was ever taught five hours a week was Latin in Gymnasium.

 A special honorary paragraph is due here to our incredible English teacher.